Electing under section 217

 Note

-If you received OAS benefits, you may have to file Form T1136, Old Age Security Return of Income (OASRI), even if you choose not to file a return under section 217.
+If you received OAS benefits, you may need to file Form T1136, Old Age Security Return of Income (OASRI), even if you choose not to file a return under section 217.
 For more information, see Guide T4155, Old Age Security Return of Income (OASRI) Guide for Non-Residents.

 Why elect under section 217?

 You will benefit from electing to file a return under section 217 if the total tax payable on line 43500 of your return is less than the tax you would otherwise pay if you did not make this election.
-When processing your return, the CRA will only take your election under section 217 into account if it is beneficial.

 Which tax guide should you use?

-To file a return under section 217, use the Income tax and Benefit Guide for Non-residents and Deemed Residents of Canada.
+To file a return under section 217, use the Income Tax and Benefit Guide for Non-residents and Deemed Residents of Canada.

 Section 217 return due date

-Your 2022 section 217 return must be filed on or before June 30, 2023.
-However, if you have a balance owing for 2022, you need to pay it on or before April 30, 2023, to avoid interest charges.
+Your 2023 section 217 return must be filed on or before June 30, 2024.
+However, if you have a balance owing for 2023, you need to pay it on or before April 30, 2024, to avoid interest charges.

-If you file your 2022 return after June 30, 2023, the CRA cannot accept your section 217 election according to the Income Tax Act.
+If you file your 2023 return after June 30, 2024, the CRA cannot accept your section 217 election according to the Income Tax Act.

 If you file late and the required amount of non-resident tax was withheld on your eligible section 217 income, the CRA will consider the amount withheld to be your final tax obligation to Canada on that income.
 However, if the payer withheld less than the required amount of tax, the CRA will send you a notice of assessment for the difference.